Are you ready to discover your college program?

 As the industry standard for many advanced careers, an MBA is the go-to graduate degree for business majors looking to expand their job opportunities.
 These programs build advanced business knowledge and high-level skills in management, entrepreneurship, international business, and marketing.
-The knowledge and skills gained from an MBA program, online or in-person, apply to many industries, and the degree increasingly serves as a requirement for many top positions.
+The knowledge and skills gained from the best online MBA programs apply to many industries, and the degree increasingly serves as a requirement for many top positions.

 The MBA builds skills for leadership and management positions, and graduates can pursue a wide variety of career paths, including high-paying occupations such as marketing manager, financial manager, investment banker, and management consultant.
 MBA careers often feature high salaries: the Bureau of Labor Statistics reports that top executives earn an annual median salary of $104,690; most other management positions also boast six-figure salaries.

 This page offers an overview of the MBA and its professional value, including common coursework, specialization options, popular career paths, and salary potential.
 You'll also find info on professional organizations for MBA graduates and answers to common questions about MBA jobs.

 MBA Career Overview